 CCAP (Converged Cable Access Platform)

-Is a CableLabs -led effort that brings technical and operational unity to two projects:
+It is a CableLabs-led effort that brings technical and operational unity to two projects:

 - Converged Multiservice Access Platform (CMAP), headed up by Comcast Corp.